Good Neighbor Firefighter Safety Program

 Criteria

-To apply, departments must meet the following criteria:
+To be eligible for the grant, departments must meet the following criteria:

-• This grant must be used for eligible fire department equipment.
+• This grant must be used for eligible fire department equipment (updated list coming soon!).

-• Department must be at least 50% volunteer; paid on-call is considered volunteer.
+• Department must be over 50% volunteer; paid on-call is considered volunteer.

 • Department must be located in the U.S. and legally organized under state law.